ElectronSutra/venture/pages/3-systems/3-1-combat/3-1-4-gambits.md

 # Gambits

-_Gambits_ are a core part of Hissatsu.
-A _gambit_ is any action which results in a major, tangible change to the course of battle.
-These gambits allow you to do things like introduce hazards, disarm opponents, set things on fire, etc.
+**Gambits** are a way to enact permanent change to the battlefield other than dealing damage to your opponent.
+Mechanically, a **gambit** is a special type of **decisive** attack, so any magic, effects, or rules that apply to **decisive** attacks also apply to gambits.

+Gambits include things like introducing hazards, disarming opponents, setting things on fire, collapsing walls, and so on.

-## Examples of Gambits
+## Examples of **Gambits**

 - Topple a pho cart to obstruct your pursuers;
-- Disarm your opponent with your scarf;
+- Disarm your opponent;
-- Throw knives to pin your opponent's clothes to the ground;
+- Throw knives to pin your opponent's clothes and hold him in place;
-- Collapse the bridge you are fighting on with a Feat of Strength;
+- Collapse a bridge you are fighting on;
 - Throw a bomb from your belt;
-- Rip open the behemoth's glowing weak spot to allow an attack;
+- Rip open the giant's glowing weakpoint for massive damage;
-- Unfurl the ship's sails right into your opponent's face, blinding him and leaving him dazed;
+- Unfurl the ship's sails into the opponent's face to blind him;
-- Smash a jar of oil and set it ablaze with an anima trick;
+- Smash a jar of oil and set it ablaze;
-- Wrap your opponent with magical prayer strips;
+- Wrap your opponent in magical prayer strips;
-- Disable your target's left arm with pinpoint qi strikes;
+- Disable your opponent's left arm with a series of snake-hand strikes;
-- Grab your opponent with your bare hands and wrestle him to the ground;
+- Grab your opponent and wrestle him to the ground;
-- Distract your opponent, opening an opportunity for your ally;
+- Distract your opponent to open an opportunity for your ally;
-- Unhorse your opponent, sending him crashing to the ground;
+- Unhorse your opponent and send him crashing to the ground;
 - etc.

-## Establishing a Gambit
+## Establishing a **Gambit**

 Describe what you would like to accomplish.
-If it meets one of the existing gambits documented below, use that; otherwise, I will come up with a difficulty and effect for you.
-You can always choose to take another action if you don't like the cost.

-Some gambits succeed automatically, especially if there is no opposition -- toppling a pho cart just happens.
-Most gambits require a roll.
-If it directly opposes a foe -- like disarming them -- then you make an opposed roll against the target.
-Otherwise, make a roll against the described difficulty.

-Whether you suceed or not, you spend (gambit rank) Initiative to establish the gambit.
-Reduce this cost by 1 if you fail.
+If it has no opposition -- for example, toppling a cart -- then it is automatically established.
+If it is opposed by something, you will _roll to_ _establish_ the **gambit**.

+If you successfully establish your **gambit**, spend (gambit rank)i.
+If you failed to establish it, pay 1i less.

-## Predefined Gambits
+## Common **Gambits**

-These gambits are common enough that they are defined in advance.
+These **gambits** are common enough that they are conveniently defined in advance.

 ### Create an Environmental Hazard